-Mark Gibson and Sally Russell both have more than 30 years experience in the practice and teaching of yoga.
-As yoga is an experiential art, science and philosophy, it is the teacher’s experience and wisdom that guides you in developing your practice, avoiding injuries and working with the conditions you bring to class.
-Mark and Sally are dedicated and serious about their practice which brings lightness and encouragement to students through their teaching.
+Mark Gibson and Sally Russell both have more than 30 years experience in the practise and teaching of yoga.
+As yoga is an experiential art, science and philosophy, it is the teacher’s experience and wisdom that guides you in developing your practise, avoiding injuries and working with the conditions you bring to class.
+Mark and Sally are dedicated and serious about their practise which brings lightness and encouragement to students through their teaching.
 With an endless variety of sequences and pose adaptations, classes at Doutta Galla are always interesting and suitable for beginners through to advanced students and other teachers.

 See Mark Gibson Gallery.

 See this four page article about Mark’s journey in the Australian Yoga Life magazine – AYL Injury to Insight.

 Before finding yoga, Sally obtained a degree in modern dance and women’s studies in the U.S. Sally started practising yoga in the ’70’s and found Iyengar yoga in 1980 with Pixie Lilas in Sydney.
 Sally started her yoga studies with Mark Gibson in the late ’80’s and continues as his student to this day.
 In the early ’90’s Sally completed her Iyengar teacher training.
 Sally and Mark founded Doutta Galla Yoga Studio in 1992.
 Sally’s practice has included silent retreats in the Krishnamurti tradition with Vimala Thakar as well as working with Yogacharya BKS Iyengar and Geeta Iyengar.
 Sally is inspired by, and her teaching focuses on, the traditional Iyengar principles of structure, attention to detail, alignment and vinyasa (sequence).